Model Theory of Generic Vector Space Endomorphisms: Characterization of Existentially Closed Models

-Whenever the formula $\psi(\uxvec)$ implies some (finite disjunction of non-trivial) linear dependencies in $\uxvec$ over $\VV$, we might run into similar problems as in the example above.
-However, just taking formulas $\psi(\uxvec)$ that imply no linear dependencies over $\VV$ also does not work:
+Whenever $\psi(\uxvec)$ implies an ``equation for $x_k^i$'' and some $x_k^j$ with $j > i$ appears, we might encounter similar problems as in the example above.
+In general, similar problems may arise whenever the formula $\psi(\uxvec)$ implies some finite disjunction of non-trivial linear dependencies in $\uxvec$ over $\VV$.
+However, one can also easily check that restricting ourselves to formulas that imply no finite disjunction of non-trivial linear dependencies over $\VV$ also does not work: